SWEG-2014-EC-Batch/Professional-skills/How to Study Effectively.md

-#### :watch: Some of the most successful people and how they spent their 24 hours every day.
+#### :watch: Some of the most successful people and how they spent their day.

 [![][thumbnail]]([https://youtu.be/Rgx8dpiPwpA](https://drive.google.com/file/d/1xp6AoKVDeRrNhCGVtb4mbSL0nat_Vnjq/view?usp=sharing "Successful people in human history ")